About

 Cuisine: American

-Thanksgiving Leftover Strata - Transform your Thanksgiving leftovers into this layered casserole with pockets of gooey cheese, cranberry sauce, turkey, French toast filling, and gravy-soaked croutons on top!
+This Thanksgiving Leftover Strata transform your Thanksgiving leftovers into a layered casserole with pockets of gooey cheese, cranberry sauce, turkey, French toast filling, and gravy-soaked croutons on top!

 Ingredients: